joey-yoonsung/BrainShockSTL/CatchOnCMake.md

   In other word, ctest just triggers the executable file whether this executable has unit test or not.

+  Then, we just make executable file including unit test sources and add it to test target.

   * Step

     1. Set include directory